 Carter Burden's Case Management Unit provides a variety of services such as assistance with financial management, help applying for benefits, referrals to receive services such as home delivered meals and home-care and more.
 This unit serves homebound adults over the age of 60 who live between 59th Street & 143rd Street, from 5th Avenue to the East River or on Roosevelt Island.

 Making Art Work helps connect seniors within New York City to arts, art culture and art education.
 Participants are able to engage in art projects, take part in art classes and even partake in an annual fashion show.
-Additionally, seniors may have a chance to display their art in a gallery located in Manhattan.

 The Caregiver Resource Program is a new and unique program designed to benefit unpaid caregivers of adults 60 years and older.
 The program provides mental and emotional support/ services to those who are caring for older loved ones.